6 Lessons About Trump From Season 1 Of 'The Apprentice'

 Listen To Pruitt's Exchange With NPR's Kelly McEvers About Trump's Comments

 There have been multiple accusations of Trump publicly using inappropriate or offensive language.
 He started his campaign by referring to immigrants as "rapists."
-This summer after the racist violence in Charlottesville, Va., Trump was widely criticized for not immediately denouncing white supremacists and instead spreading blame to people who were counterprotesting the neo-Nazis and KKK members.
+This summer, after a white nationalist rally ended in a death in Charlottesville, Va., Trump was widely criticized for not immediately denouncing white supremacists and instead spreading blame to people who were counterprotesting the neo-Nazis and KKK members.
 Those comments follow a history of ambiguity on white nationalism, as NPR's Danielle Kurtzleben has reported.

 2. A businessman with baggage